leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

                   ofSpoutExample.vcxproj.filters
                   src <- the required source files
                   bin <- the required data files
+				  Source <- examples

-Open the solution file with Visual Studio 2017, set to "Release" and build "ofSpoutExample".
+Open the solution file with Visual Studio 2022, set to "Release" and build "ofSpoutExample".

 Source files

 The "src" folder contains files for a Sender example.\
-The "Sources" folder contains files for both Sender and Receiver.\
+The "Sources" folder contains files for both Sender and Receiver and options for each.\
 For the one you want copy "ofApp.h" and "ofApp.cpp" to the "src" folder and "Rebuild".

 Methods for 2.006 remain compatible.
-They are lower level and may be preferred for your application if you want more control over the process.
+They are lower level and may be preferred for your application.
 The 2.006 folder contains Sender and Receiver examples.

 SpoutPanel

 The receiver example depends on SpoutPanel.exe to select senders.
 It's path is detected after either SpoutSettings or SpoutPanel has been run once.
-Otherwise it must be copied to the folder for the binary